MechanicalRabbit/DataKnots.jl/doc/src/knots.md

     4 │ DANIEL A   FIRE        FIRE FIGHTER-EMT    95484        │
     5 │ LAKENYA A  OEMC        CROSSING GUARD             17.68 │
     6 │ DORIS A    OEMC        CROSSING GUARD             19.38 │
     =#

+If the `CSV` file has exactly one row, cardinality could be provided to indicate this.

+    data = IOBuffer("""
+    name,department,position,salary
+    "JEFFERY A", "POLICE", "SERGEANT", 101442
+    """)
+    file = CSV.File(data)
+    knot = fromtable(:data, file, :x1to1)
+    knot[It.data.salary]
+    #=>
+    │ salary │
+    ┼────────┼
+    │ 101442 │
+    =#